C. was member the American Society of

 filming was evidently done Building employees’ magazine, published in

-of carrying out his ideas the subject teaching motion pictures. started work experimenter 1912 and was paid $42 week,
+practice. started work experimenter 1912 and was paid $42 week,

 quite lot for Edison’s laboratory.
 (This collection contains biographical material on